GDQuest/website/content/post/2017/11/godot-3-course-hobby-indie-out/index.md

 The missing two versions of the course are now out on Gumroad:

-- [ Hobby ](https://gumroad.com/l/vmPA), for hobbyists with some game creation experience, who'd like a deeper dive in Godot 3
+- [Hobby](https://gumroad.com/l/vmPA), for hobbyists with some game creation experience, who'd like a deeper dive in Godot 3
-- [ Indie ](https://gumroad.com/l/XEULZ), for independent developers and students
+- [Indie](https://gumroad.com/l/XEULZ), for independent developers and students

 **Disclaimer**: I can't produce videos for the main chapters until Godot 3 beta is out.
 It's planned for the end of November.
 So expect the first gameplay programming chapter in december.